lucasLundin108/SA-EDF/README.md

 - Energy scarcity level

 > 📄 This repository accompanies the paper:
-> *"SA-EDF: A Shortage-Adaptive Real-Time Scheduler for Intermittently Powered Cyber-Physical Systems"*
+> *"SA-EDF: A Shortage-Adaptive Real-Time Scheduler for Intermittently Powered IoT Edge Devices"*

 ---